 It is possible that one or more sales of Farmland Investments may be deemed a "prohibited transaction" under provisions of the Code.
 If IQVF REIT is deemed to have engaged in a "prohibited transaction" (i.e., it sells a property held by it primarily for sale in the ordinary course of IQVF REIT's trade or business), all income that IQVF REIT derives from such sale would be subject to a 100% tax.
 The Code sets forth a safe harbor for REITs that wish to sell property without risking the imposition of the 100% tax.
 A principal requirement of the safe harbor is that the REIT must hold the applicable property for not less than two years prior to its sale for the production of rental income.
 It is entirely possible that a future sale of one or more of Iroquois Valley's properties will not fall within the prohibited transaction safe harbor.
-If Iroquois Valley acquires a property that it anticipates will not fall within the safe harbor from the 100% penalty tax upon disposition, IQVF REIT may acquire such property will be a prohibited transaction and subject to the 100% penalty tax.
+If Iroquois Valley acquires a property that it anticipates will not fall within the safe harbor from the 100% penalty tax upon disposition, IQVF REIT may acquire such property through its affiliate Iroquois Valley TRS in order to mitigate the possibility that the sale of such property will be a prohibited transaction and subject to the 100% penalty tax.
 If IQVF REIT or Iroquois Valley Farms LLC already owns such a property, it may contribute the property to Iroquois Valley TRS.